adastradev/serverless-discovery-service-aws/test/mocks/test-cases.md

 ## Scenario 5: Return the version that is specified

-    WHEN a servcice name, stage name, tenant ID and version is passed to the API AND the version is specific and available in the data THEN return the specified version
+    WHEN a servcice name, stage name, tenant ID and version is passed to the API AND the specified version is available
+    THEN return the specified version

 *Test case:* {TestTerm, dev, Tenant1, 1.0.1} => URL10

+## Scenario 6: Return the higher version URL if version specified doesn't exist

+    WHEN a servcice name, stage name, tenant ID and version is passed to the API AND specified version is not available BUT higher version is available THEN return the URL for the higher version

+*Test case:* {TestTerm, dev, Tenant1, 2.0.0} => URL12

+## Scenario 7: Return the default URL if version doesn't exist

+    WHEN a servcice name, stage name, tenant ID and version is passed to the API AND specified or higher version is not available THEN return the default URL

+*Test case:* {TestTerm, dev, Tenant1, 3} => URL4

-## Scenario 6: Return the default URL when there is no entry for a tenant
+## Scenario 8: Return the default URL when there is no entry for a tenant

     WHEN a servcice name, stage name and tenant ID is passed to the API AND there is no entry for the tenant